stevedearl/bindicator/backend/README.md

 Notes:
 - The scraper uses heuristic selectors and may require tweaking if the site HTML changes.
-- On scraper failure, the backend falls back to the mock source and logs a message.
+- In `rbwm` mode, upstream failures return HTTP 502 with a friendly JSON error; there is no silent mock fallback.
+To test without RBWM, set `BINDICATOR_DATASOURCE=mock`.

 Caching
 -------

-- Bindicator persists postcode lookups to a lightweight JSON cache on disk at `backend/data/cache.json`.
+- Bindicator persists lookups to a lightweight JSON cache on disk at `backend/data/cache.json`.
+- Keys:
+  - Postcode entries are stored by pretty postcode, e.g. `"SL6 6AH"`.
+  - UPRN entries are stored as `"uprn:100080366175"`.
-- Each entry stores the full API response and a UTC `fetched_at` timestamp:
+- Each entry stores the full API response and a UTC `fetched_at` timestamp.
+Example:

   {
     "SL6 6AH": {
       "data": { ...
 BinResponse JSON ... },
       "fetched_at": "2025-10-27T08:15:00Z"
+    },
+    "uprn:100080366175": {
+      "data": { ...
+BinResponse JSON ... },
+      "fetched_at": "2025-10-27T08:16:00Z"
     }
   }